Oregon Dual Credit standards

-- Adopting systematic application and review processes for Dual Credit programs – developing standardized application process for new programs and ensuring sustainable verification of program quality.
+- Adopting systematic application and review processes for Dual Credit programs by developing a standardized application process for new programs and ensuring sustainable verification of program quality.

 The Dual Credit program takes these recommendations to heart and uses them to guide the growth and maintenance of the program.
-The PCC Dual Credit program has development marketing materials, conducted workshops and held meetings to assist faculty and create partnerships.
-Program Manuals and Handbooks are available for faculty and students to make sure they have the information they need to be successful.
+The PCC Dual Credit program has developed marketing materials, conducted workshops, and held meetings to assist faculty and create partnerships.
+Program manuals and handbooks are available for faculty and students to make sure they have the information they need to be successful.
 We continue to research ways to strengthen our program and to publicize the great work that’s being done by our faculty and students.

 Standard (DC) and Sponsored (SDC) Dual Credit standards as revised in September 2019 are found here: